Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

-Note that, the fluctuations of the currencies depend on both of these above macroeconomic factors, and the differences in their nature cannot be explained exclusively by any one of them.
+Note that the fluctuations of the currencies depend on both of these above macroeconomic factors, and the differences in their nature cannot be explained exclusively by any one of them.
 It is therefore meaningful to perform a multi-linear regression of $\alpha_4$ as a function of both GDP per capita and Theil index using an equation of the form: log($\alpha_4$) $= b_0 + b_1$ log($\langle g \rangle$)$ + b_2$ log($\langle T \rangle$), where the constants $b_0 (=6.74), b_1 (=-0.48)$ and $b_2 (=1.69)$ are the best-fit regression coefficients.
 The coefficient of determination $R^2$, which measures how well the data fits the statistical model, is found to be $0.39$ ($p \simeq10^{-8}$).
 This indicates that together the macroeconomic factors of GDP per capita (related to the overall economic performance) and Theil index (related to the international trade of the country) explain over $39\%$ of the variation between the nature of the return distributions of the different currencies.
-We have also considered the possible dependence of the nature of the fluctuation distribution on other economic factors, such as the foreign direct investment (FDI) net inflow, but in most cases these do not appear to be independent of any one of the two factors considered above.